data-apis/scipy-2023-presentation/paper.rst

 Compatibility Layer
 -------------------

+*TODO: we don't need to go in the weeds here, listing API renames and each instance of incompat behavior.
+We can focus on the problems the compat layer is intended to solve, at a high level, and how it helps downstream libraries, such as sklearn and SciPy.
+Main point is that this is a shim layer which allows standardization consumption to be independent of individual array library release schedules.*

 As discussed above, `numpy.array_api` is not a suitable way for libraries to use `numpy` in an array API compliant way.
 However, NumPy, as of 1.24, still